 The wires inside of a ceiling fan are relatively simple, but you have to know what each one is to connect them correctly.
 Typically, you’ll see black, white, blue, and green wires inside a ceiling fan.

-In addition to the wires on the fan itself, you’ll need to identify the wires in your ceiling box.
-You should find one black wire and one white wire in the box, as well as a bare copper ground wire.
-As with the wires in the fan itself, the black wire is hot, and the white wire is neutral.
+ou should find one black wire and one white wire in the box and a bare copper ground wire.
+As with the cables in the fan itself, the black wire is hot, and the white wire is neutral.

-Although this usually won’t apply, there will be a slight difference if you have independent switches for the fan and the light rather than running both from the same switch.
-If you have a double-switching setup, you should find an additional red wire in your ceiling box.
+Although this usually won’t apply, there will be a slight difference if you have independent switches for the fan and the light rather than running from the same switch.

 If you’re wiring a ceiling fan with light with one switch, though, this additional wire won’t be needed.